 MK writes and wants to know if her 6 year old daughter, who has never had a dry night, is a good candidate for a bedwetting alarm.
 She mentioned her daughter’s wetting to her pediatrician at her last check-up, who ruled out any urinary infections, but offered no suggestions to stop the wetting.
 Her daughter is beginning to be embarrassed by wearing disposable pants at night, especially since her 4 year old sibling has been dry for a year.
 Her daughter seems to sleep very soundly and is never aware of when the wetting is occurring.
 MK has memories of wetting herself until 9 or 10 and would like to help her daughter get to dryness before then, if possible.

 MK, your daughter sounds like a perfect candidate for a bedwetting alarm.
 A bedwetting alarm can described to her as “a reminder so that you and mommy know when you need to go to the bathroom”.
-I often choose a small, wearable single tone alarm such as the Malem red or Malem Ultimate purple or pink for a child your daughter’s age.
-The red auditory alarm is the smallest alarm.
-The Ultimate alarms sound and vibrate both.
+I often choose a wireless alarm like the Rodger wireless or small, wearable single tone alarm such as Malem Ultimate purple or pink for a child your daughter’s age.
 Either are good choices.
+The wireless alarm can be worn with any pajamas because it comes with its own special underwear.
+The Malem alarm sensor is attached to her own close fitting underwear and the alarm unit is clipped on her pajama top.